Mpox control guideline

 • Clearly communicate and provide information about mpox prevention, including the potential for transmission through close, sustained physical contact, including sexual activity.

-• Advise staff, volunteers, and residents who are suspected to have mpox to seek testing and medical evaluation and facilitate this if required.
+• Advise staff, volunteers, and residents who develop mpox symptoms to seek testing and medical evaluation and facilitate this if required.

 • Recommend that people identified to have mpox should have their own bedroom and bathroom facilities; where this is not possible, cohorting of cases may be recommended: